LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 Static Methods
 ^^^^^^^^^^^^^^

 A static method in an interface can contain code in the body.
 However, a static method cannot contain any references to instance properties in other classes.
+This means that our static methods should only deal with universal behaviors that are NOT dependent on instance properties, but may be dependent on constants.

 Default Methods
 ^^^^^^^^^^^^^^^